the largest permanent natural lake in Namibia

 During the first world war the Union of South Africa, still part of the British Empire, was ordered to invade German South West Africa.
 The German troops were heavily out-numbered by the Union forces, but managed to hold out for nearly a year before finally being forced to surrender.
 The final hostilities took place in the vicinity of Otjikoto and, rather than surrender their weapons and artillery to the enemy everything, including the heavy guns and ammunition wagons, was dumped into the lake.
 Many of these relics have since been recovered, but not all.
 The lake still contains various pieces of artillery and there are rumours that the German troops also disposed of their war chest in the same manner.
 Stories are told of a large safe, the edges and keyhole sealed with molten lead and containing 6 million goldmarks, being lowered into Lake Otjikoto.
 The safe has never been seen again.

 The name is derived from the Otjiherero language and means deep hole.
 The San called it "Gaisis" which means very ugly because they were afraid of the deep water.
-When Galton and Anderson first stumbled on Otjikoto they went for a swim.
+When Galton and Andersson first stumbled on Otjikoto they went for a swim.
 The local Herero and Owambo people were much surprised because local belief was that nobody could survive the mysterious waters.

 The rare and engangered species, Otjikoto Tilapia, is found in the lake.